slackapi/node-slack-sdk/docs/_packages/rtm_api.md

 const { RTMClient } = require('@slack/rtm-api');
 const token = process.env.SLACK_BOT_TOKEN;

-// Initialize a client to recieve a snapshot of the workspace state const rtm = new RTMClient(token, { useRtmConnect: false });
+// Initialize a client to receive a snapshot of the workspace state const rtm = new RTMClient(token, { useRtmConnect: false });

 // Listen for the authenticated event to capture the snapshot